Video Conferencing Nightmares and How to Avoid Them

 However video conferencing comes with its challenges too.
 Have you ever participated in a call that was so poorly organized, or had so many technology flubs, that it felt like a waste of time?
 Most people probably have.
 That’s why it’s important to do all you can to avoid the following video conferencing nightmares—whether you’re the host or a participant.

 - Background noise.
-A great benefit of video conferencing is that it allows you to work from anywhere—even your home.
+The great benefit of video conferencing is that it allows you to work from anywhere—even your home.
 But remember, your goal is still to be as professional as possible.
 That means you should eliminate any extraneous noises, including dog barks and kid cries.
 Close yourself in a quiet room with no distractions.
 If you know you’ll have an important call, send the kids to grandma’s and crate the dogs in another room.

 - Unmuted distractions.
 Don’t be “that person” who forgets to mute himself or herself when talking to others in the room, answering another phone call or—gulp—ordering a cup of coffee.
 If you need to step away from the call, mute yourself no matter the reason.